UofA-SPEAR/DriveSystem_sabertooth-serial/README.md

 Some examples:
 - "L35" and "R60" would make the rover turn to the left.
 - "L-100" and "R-100" would make the rover go full power, backwards.
 (Please don't do this ever)

+If it does not recieve a signal in 1s, it will time out and set the motors to 0.